 Mike Senior goes into great detail about monitors and sound treatment.
 This was boring at 1st, but I now understand why it’s important to understand.
 How can you expect to achieve a good mix if you can’t hear everything properly?

-Another thing I like about Mike is he doesn’t rattle off a huge list of monitors, he sticks with a select few (with good explanation) and shows you how to get the most from your home studio.
+Another thing I like about Mike is he doesn’t rattle off a huge list of monitors.
+He sticks with a select few (with good explanations) and shows you how to get the most from your home studio.

 Focusrite VRM Box – $99.95

 The best piece of gear I’ve purchased in years.
 A lot of music creators are running around with mobile setups these days.
 The problem with the mobile setup is you can only take what fits in a backpack.
 There are some smaller monitors you can bring within another bag, but that’s a pain at times.

 Sony MDR 7506 – $95.00

-Everywhere I turn I see these headphones: Professional recording studios, field recorders, recordists, boom operators.
-The 7506’s are loved, they’re trusted.
+Everywhere I turn, I see these headphones: Professional recording studios, field recorders, recordists, boom operators.
+The 7506s are loved, accurate, and trusted.
 I like them because of their sound and ease of portability (they fold up).
 No fancy features, just a good pair of inexpensive headphones.

 Seagate External HD (2 TB USB 3) – $59.99

-Be smart, stay stocked up on these, backup your material as often possible.
-There’s a rule of thumb to go by and that is → if it’s not backed up on at least 3 devices, it doesn’t exist.
+Be smart, stay stocked up on these, back up your material as often as possible.
+There’s a rule of thumb to go by, and that is → if it’s not backed up on at least 3 devices, it doesn’t exist.

 Some things to keep in mind